PRollag/OE_Final_Project/README.md

 -Agree to Licence and Use Limitations and the download should automatically start.
 -Use the same overall process to choose other data present in the database.

-To use the code, place Final_Project.ipynb & "IMOS_-_Australian_National_Mooring_Network_(ANMN)_-_CTD_Profiles.csv" *into the same folder.
-Open Final_Project.ipynb in Jupyter Notebook and click run, it should then automatically populate the 5 plots*.
+To use the code, place Final_Project.ipynb & "IMOS_-_Australian_National_Mooring_Network_(ANMN)_-_CTD_Profiles.csv" into the same folder.
+Open Final_Project.ipynb in Jupyter Notebook and click run, it should then automatically populate the 5 plots.

 Links:
 AODN: https://portal.aodn.org.au/